-An employee who fails to follow up with the City Physician as directed or fails to adhere to any condition(s) of employment established as a result of an assessment, including failing to engage to determine what accommodations or requirements may make the employee Fit for Duty may not be allowed to return to work and may be subject to disciplinary action, up to and including termination, consistent with applicable policies.
+An Employee who fails to follow up with the City Physician as directed or fails to adhere to any condition(s) of employment established as a result in the Assessment, including failing to engage to determine what accommodations or requirements may make the Employee Fit for Duty may not be allowed to return to work and may be subject to disciplinary action, up to and including termination of employment, consistent with applicable policies.

-- .5 Employee Assistance Program (EAP) Effective - .51 City Medical is responsible for administration of the Employee Assistance program of the City of Tulsa.
+.5 Employee Assistance Program (EAP) Effective 4/19/93

+- 51 City Medical is responsible for administration of the Employee

+Assistance program of the City of Tulsa.
 Supervisors and employees should feel free to call City Medical for information concerning the program that is not provided in the following policy sections. - .52 In addition to other health benefits, the City of Tulsa will provide a formal Employee Assistance Program (EAP).
-This EAP will be accessible to employees voluntarily or may be used by management as a mandatory referral tool in certain situations.
+This EAP will be accessible to employees voluntarily or may be used by management as a mandatory referral tool in certain situations. - All non-sworn employees and dependents who wish to participate in the program should contact the Employee Assistance Program provider for confidential assistance.